muneebak819/ttds_assignment/README.md

 ## Technical Implementation & Code Details

-The codebase contains a complete, robust machine learning pipeline in `task1_classification.ipynb` built using `scikit-learn` and `pandas`.
+The codebase contains a complete, robust machine learning pipeline in `ttds_assignment.ipynb` built using `scikit-learn` and `pandas`.
 It is designed to dynamically handle environment dataset schemas and perform hyperparameter optimization under rigorous statistical constraints.

 ### Architectural Pipeline Flow